aaguilarUP/FinalProject2023/README.md

 # Advanced Programming class
 # Prof. Eduardo Sanchez de Alba

-# Angel Aguilar Salazar and Henrik Axel de la Rosa
+# Elaborated by Angel Aguilar Salazar and Henrik Axel de la Rosa
 # December 8, 2023

 #This project was elaborated for the Advanced Programming class